-The compiling tools distributed with FAST v8.10.00a-bjj were created for Windows® systems.
-However, they can be adapted for use on non-Windows® systems.
-Please see “Compiling and Running on Linux or Mac Compiling on Linux or Mac” at the end of this document for some suggestions.
+The compiling tools distributed with FAST v8.12.00a-bjj were created primarily for Windows® systems.
+However, they can be used on non-Windows® systems.
+Please see “Compiling and Running on Linux or Mac ” at the end of this document for some suggestions.

 We have developed these instructions with the following two compilers: